louispaulet/groq_funny_stuff/README.md

 ## Overview
 - `all_in/` contains the deployable Groq AllIn Studio workspace and is the recommended way to run the demos together.
 - `chat/`, `pokedex/`, `allergyfinder/`, and `groq-chat-stl-viewer/` mirror the original standalone projects that now ship inside Groq AllIn Studio.
-- The root `Makefile` exposes consistent install/run/test targets for both the unified app and the legacy subprojects.
+- The root `Makefile` provides install/run/test/deploy/clean commands for the Groq AllIn Studio workspace.
 - Production deployments target Groq AllIn Studio; the other directories are development artifacts.

 ## Prerequisites